 There are many business processes to juggle when managing a company.
-Finances, marketing, sales and then there are your employees.
+You have to handle finances, marketing, and sales, and then there are your employees.
 Managing the people side of the business is one of the major time-consuming activities you must juggle.
 This includes making decisions on employment practices.
 Making mistakes in this area can be costly, consuming and draining on your company and your people.

-These are the most common mistakes business owners and managers make when managing the human resource functions:
+These are the most common mistakes business owners and managers make when managing their human resource functions.

-1. Misclassifying Employees– Classifying employees correctly as exempt and non-exempt can be very confusing.
+Classifying employees correctly as exempt and non-exempt can be very confusing.
 Non-exempt employees are eligible for overtime pay, while exempt employees are paid a flat salary.
 Another area of misclassification relates to independent contractor versus employee status.
-Independent Contractors are responsible for paying their taxes while a portion of an employee’s taxes are paid by the employer.
+Independent contractors are responsible for paying their taxes while a portion of an employee’s taxes are paid by the employer.
 Misclassifying employees can lead to fines and back payment of overtime wages and taxes if incorrectly calculated.

-2. Not Hiring Right- The recruiting and hiring process can be daunting and difficult for many managers.
-Not hiring the right person for the job is very costly and disruptive to business operations.
+The recruiting and hiring process can be daunting and difficult for many managers.
+Hiring the wrong person for the job is very costly and disruptive to business operations.
 Developing recruiting and selection strategies and processes can improve your hiring results.

 Can you afford to drop the ball when it comes to managing your human resource functions?
 Probably not, therefore business owners and managers should evaluate these risky areas to avoid making these mistakes.
-If errors are detected, correct these immediately and document your new processes to prevent them from occurring again.
+If you detect errors, correct these immediately and document your new processes to prevent them from occurring again.